 Las Positas College is a community college in Livermore that began as an extension center of Chabot College in 1963.
 Currently, the college enrolls nearly 8,500 day and evening students.
-The college offers curriculum for students seeking career preparation, transfer to a four-year college or university, or personal enrichment.
-Chabot -Las Positas Community
+The college offers Deleted: Some Livermore residents may attend the community college in the city and may qualify as in need of housing based on low-income or other criteria.